-LG’s V-series smartphones have evolved into the company’s flagships, more so than the G-series hardware, due to interesting unique features and often stronger processors.
-The last model, the V20, only arrived in late 2016 so isn’t due for replacement just yet, but rumors of a so-called V30 are already starting to spread.
+LG’s V-series smartphones have evolved into the company’s flagships, more so than the G-series hardware, due to interesting and unique features and often stronger processors.
+The last model, the V20, only arrived in late 2016, so it isn’t due for replacement just yet, but rumors of a so-called V30 are already starting to spread.

 Here’s what we think we know about the LG V30 already.

-It’s almost certain the LG G6 will use the Snapdragon 821 processor, due to supply problems with the newer Snapdragon 835; but the situation may change for the V30, which is likely to arrive much later in the year.
+While LG opted to go with the Snapdragon 821 processor for its recently-released G6, due to supply problems with the newer Snapdragon 835, the situation is expected to change in time for the V30’s release later this year.
 A rumor published on the Chinese social media site Weibo says the V30 will have the Snapdragon 835 inside, along with 6GB of RAM.

 LG pushed the audio experience hard on the V20, which featured the world’s first Quad DAC in a smartphone, and special tuning from B&O on the international models.
 The V30 may also get some special treatment.
 The same Weibo source claiming the V30 will get the Snapdragon 835, also says an improved version of the DAC previously used in the V20 will feature in the new model.

 This makes sense, as LG has announced an upgraded Quad DAC for the forthcoming LG G6 already, which may eventually also find its way into the V30.
 Whether it will be updated even further isn’t known at this early stage.

 Release date and availability